securebitsorg/securebitsorg.github.io/content/posts/privacy/pihole/pihole-unbound.en.md

 # In this file, we enter the configuration described in the next paragraph
 # and save the config file with CTRL+O and exit the editor with CTRL+x
 ```
-### Contents of the Pi-hole Unbound configuration file
+### Contents of the Pihole Unbound configuration file
 Here you will find the contents of the configuration file that you must enter for Pi-hole and Unbound to work.
 I have made some adjustments to this configuration file so that external DNS queries are encrypted and configured some other privacy settings.
 Descriptions of the individual Unbound configurations are always provided as comments above the instructions in the Unbound config file.